rabbitmq/omq/docs/rabbitmq-jms-queues.md

-# Testing JMS Queues with omq
+# Using With RabitMQ JMS Queues

 ## Prerequisites